 According to CompTIA’s new annual “Cyberstates” report, Tampa Bay is among the top metro areas in the nation for job growth in the technology industry.
 This organization breaks down the tech sector and tech workforce across the nation.
 The Tampa-St. Pete metro area has a well-founded hold, expecting to bring in 2,316 tech jobs by the end of 2021.
 It ranks No. 22 in the nation, following No. 19 Miami which is expected to bring in 2,613 jobs and No. 20 Orlando which expects 2,488 jobs.

-In the year 2020, Florida added approximately 3,623 new tech jobs, which is the fifth highest total in the nation.
-For this year, information technology workers are expected to lead job growth this year, particularly cybersecurity, software developers, data scientists and IT user support specialists.
+In 2020, Florida added approximately 3,623 new tech jobs, which is the fifth highest total in the nation.
+For this year, information technology workers are expected to lead job growth, particularly cybersecurity, software developers, data scientists and IT user support specialists.

 Additionally, over the last five years, job postings for these types of positions have grown roughly 190% in Florida.
 More and more businesses are turning towards these positions because they add digital offerings, which has accelerated during COVID-19.
 According to this report, the tech sector accounts for 7.8% of the state’s economy.
 This makes it sixth in the nation for the dollar value of tech contribution to the economy.